ngParty/ng-metadata/docs/DESIGN-PATTERNS.md

 // droid.ts

 import * as angular from 'angular';
-import {provide} from 'ng-metadat/ng-metadata';
+import {provide} from 'ng-metadata/core';
 import {DroidProvider} from './droid.provider';

 angular.module('droid',[])
   // here we are using angular 2 like syntax registration
-  // because we don't want to register the service as 'UserProvider' but as 'userSvc' .provider(provide('userSvc', {useClass:UserProvider}), UserSvc);
+  // because we don't want to register the service as 'DroidProvider' but as 'droidSvc' .provider( ...provide('droidSvc', {useClass:DroidProvider}) );
 ```